Lymphocele: Management

 It has been suggested that suction drains placed during surgery and non-peritonisation (not closing the posterior peritoneum) may reduce the possibility of lymphocele development.

 Smaller lymphoceles can be managed expectantly, and many lesions will regress over time.
-For symptomatic lesions a number of approaches are available and include fine needle aspiration with US or CT guidance, catheter insertion and drainage (with possible use of sclerosants), and surgical drainage.
+For symptomatic lesions a number of approaches are available and include fine needle aspiration with ultrasound or computed tomography guidance, catheter insertion and drainage (with possible use of sclerosants), and surgical drainage.
 Sex and masturbation may cause the lymphocele to grow if it is in the genital area.
 It is suggested to avoid these activities for around four to six weeks.
 Some exercises may also help to shrink it.